 College Park Church made our Top 100 Church Websites list for some cool reasons.
 Their domain name is simple and speaks to anyone visiting.

 We liked that the headlines are in an accent color to make them further stand out and pop.
-There are also fun fonts versus the ordinary or run of the mill text varieties.
+There are also fun fonts versus the ordinary or run-of-the-mill text varieties.
 The image on the homepage makes this church look diverse, fun and very family-friendly!
 Everyone is all smiles!

 They have interesting ministries links for each of their campuses.
 College Park has also used bold, bright photography throughout the site.They have a very detailed children’s ministry and preschool pages.
 Parents and potential visitors always find these pages valuable. so it is necessary to have good info on here that will make those parents feel welcome and comfortable.